Azure/terraform-azurerm-avm-res-sql-server/modules/elasticpool/README.md

 ### <a name="input_per_database_settings"></a> [per\_database\_settings](#input\_per\_database\_settings)

-Description: The per-database settings for the elastic pool.
+Description: The per database settings for the elastic pool.

+- `min_capacity` - The minimum capacity of the elastic pool in DTUs or vCores.
+- `max_capacity` - The maximum capacity of the elastic pool in DTUs or vCores.

 Type: